AWA? No fuckin' way!

 So things are getting worse at Slavers, the shop I work for.

-They've introduced Australian Workplace Agreements
+They've introduced Australian Workplace Agreements to the business.

 Curiously enough, management are not requested to sign AWA contracts.